 On June 15, 2010, the Company acquired the stock of Network International, Inc. for approximately \$10,305,000.
-The acquisition price includes an upfront cash payment of \$7,500,000 and an earn-out payment.
+The acquisition price included an upfront cash payment of \$7,500,000 and an earn-out payment.
 Under the terms of the agreement, the earn-out is based on EBITDA earned by Network International, Inc. during each of the three six month periods after the closing date of the acquisition through December 31, 2011.
-The Company's estimate of the fair value of the earn-out as of June 30, 2010 is \$2,805,000 out of a possible total earn out payment of \$7,500,000.
-Network International is a leading online marketplace for the sale of idle, surplus and used equipment in the oil and gas, petrochemical and power generation industries.
-Network International conducts sales of client assets on a consignment basis using its online marketplace (www.NetworkIntl.com), an extensive global buyer base and product domain expertise.
-The Company incurred \$524,000 of acquisition costs which were expensed as incurred.
-The operating results of Network International have been included in the consolidated financial statements from the date of acquisition, which were not material for the period ended June 30, 2010.
+The Company estimated the fair value of the earn-out at the time of the acquisition to be \$2,805,000 out of a possible total earn out payment of \$7,500,000.
+Upon review of the estimate as of December 31, 2010, the Company has determined that the operating results of Network International are exceeding original estimates significantly, and has estimated that the full \$7,500,000 earn out payment is likely based on the last six months of operating history and estimates for the next 12 months.
+Therefore, the Company has recorded an additional liability of \$4,695,000 as of December 31, 2010 and reflected this increase in its statement of operations for the three months ended December 31, 2010 in accordance with new authoritative guidance related to business combinations issued by the FASB in December 2007, which the Company adopted for fiscal year 2010.